BrunoMNDantas/Ranker/README.md

 ## 📌 Roadmap

-### Version 0.0.1 — Foundations
+### Version 0.0.1 — Foundations (Frontend Only)

-The first release focuses on delivering the **core experience** with a minimal but functional interface.

 - **UI Features**: Create, edit, delete, and list ranks.
 Enter a rank to vote.
 List all votes of a ranking.
 - **Entities**: Define the basic hierarchy of Rank → Tier → Option, each with a title.
-- **Repository**: Use a simple in-memory repository for quick testing and prototyping.
+- **Local Storage**: Use browser local storage or an in-memory store to manage data temporarily.

 ### Version 0.0.2 — User Management

 - **Vote Comparison**: Allow users to compare two votes of a rank to analyze differences.

-Introduce the **concept of users** and enforce ownership rules.

-- **User Ownership**: Every rank has an owner.
-Only the owner can edit or delete it.
 - **Authentication**: Add login support via Google or Facebook.
+- **User Concept**: Simulate user ownership directly in the frontend.
+A Rank belongs to a user, and only that user can edit the Rank.
+A Vote also belongs to a user, and only that user can edit their Vote.
 - **Guest Mode**: Guests can browse and vote, but cannot create or edit ranks.

-### Version 0.0.3 — Entity Expansion & Persistence
+### Version 0.0.3 — Entity Expansion

-Entities gain more depth, and data moves from memory to persistent storage.

 - **Extended Entities**:
   - Rank: Title, optional description, optional image.
   - Tier: Title, optional description, optional image.
   - Option: Title, optional description, optional image.
-- **Persistence**: Replace in-memory repository with a permanent solution (database, disk storage, or S3).

 ### Version 0.0.4 — UI & Customization Enhancements

-This version improves the user experience and backend observability.

 - **UI Enhancements**: More appealing design and better usability.
 - **Customization Options**: Entities can have custom colors and background configurations.
-- **Logging Improvements**: Add structured and detailed logs for better debugging.

 ### Version 0.0.5 — Responsive Experience

-The goal here is to make Ranker accessible across devices.

 - **Responsive Design**: Ensure layouts and components adapt to desktop, tablet, and mobile screens.

-- **Real-Time Updates**: Implement real-time updates of votes for a dynamic experience.
+- **Real-Time Updates (Simulated)**: Implement frontend-level simulations of vote updates.

-- **Animations**: Add smooth animations throughout the app to enhance user experience.
+- **External Storage**: Introduce external storage integration (e.g., Firebase) for persisting data.

 ---